Happy New Year! Hope that 2010 is off to a good start for everyone.

 BLET National President Paul Sorrow is asking all BLET members to join with other Americans across the nation and wear a red shirt every Friday in the coming New Year to show solidarity and support of our troops.
 Please pass this along to your family, friends, and neighbors, and keep our soldiers in your thoughts and prayers every day.

 Health Care Reform

 The biggest news from the last month is the passing of the health care reform initiative in the Senate on December 24 in a 60 to 39 party-line vote, after 25 straight days of debate.
+Only one Republican Senator, Olympia Snow of Mainesupported the bill.
 This was the first time since 1895 that the Senate had gathered for a vote on Christmas Eve.
 A similar bill was passed in the House in November by a vote of 220 to 215.
-Only one Republican in Congress, Senator Olympia Snow of Maine, supported health care reform.
 As negotiations get underway to reconcile the measures passed by the two chambers, please be sure to call your members of the House to insist that they sign on to a letter circulated by Representative Joe Courtney (D-CT) opposing the excise tax on health insurance that is included in the Senate’s version of the legislation.

 The 40 percent excise tax on health care plans with a value equal to or greater than $8,500 for individuals, and $23,000 for families, would impact nearly 39 million households and 40% of health care plans by 2019.
 This tax is to be imposed on insurance companies; however we all know that it will ultimately be passed on to the beneficiaries, including BLET members.